Secure Remote Access: Connect with IPSec (Mac)

 Note that you must already have registered a device for multifactor authentication before you can complete the steps below.

-You must be approved by your Responsibility Center Account Administrator to access restricted network resources using Secure Remote Access with the IPSec VPN client.
+You must be approved by your Responsibility Center (RC) account administrator to access restricted network resources using Secure Remote Access with the IPSec VPN client.
 Contact the Technology Help Desk at 412-624-HELP to request the service.

 Prior to using the built-in IPSec VPN application, you must obtain the following:

-- A pre-shared text key (provided by your department’s IT administrator or Responsibility Center administrator)
+- A pre-shared text key (provided by your department’s IT administrator or RC administrator)

-- Group name information (provided by your department’s IT administrator or Responsibility Center administrator)
+- Group name information (provided by your department’s IT administrator or RC administrator)

 Your computer must be running Mac OS 10.5 or higher.